James-Hyle/Project-2/README.md

 Looking back on the project, there might be some simplification and reevaluation that could be done on a few things regarding the start and final states.
-It might not be necessary for both the state itself and the DFA to know about whether a certain state is final, starting or neither.
+It might not be necessary for both the state itself and the DFA to know about whether a certain state is a final or starting state.
 Though, having both be aware gives us flexibility in how the DFA methods work and could allow us to adapt this program to accommodate NFAs more easily in the future should that come up.
+It also would have been wise to write additional unit tests, especially for edge cases.
+Ultimately, this project was a good exercise and helped to solidify how DFAs can be structured.

 ## Compiling and Using